top of page

 • Contact: [tmrieker] [at] [hotmail dot com]

-• Today: In 2022, Terry retired from teaching at North Hagerstown High School in Maryland.
-He lives with his wife in Greencastle PA.
-For forty years, he taught CAD, web design, technology, digital photography, and drafting.
-As of 2024, he is, once again, an artist specializing in oil paintings.
+• Today: Terry retired from teaching at North Hagerstown High School (Maryland) in 2022.
+As of 2024, he lives with his wife in Florida.
+For 40 years, he taught CAD, web design, technology, digital photography, and drafting.
+Today he is, once again, an artist specializing in oil paintings.

 Terry in 1976